okpunosolomon/Forecasting-ESG-Impacts-on-Stock-Market-Capitalization-in-EU-Economies-1990-2022-/README.md

 Reveals which markets are growing sustainably and which factors signal long-term profit potential.

 **For companies:**
-Shows the business value of improving ESG performance — not just for compliance, but for market competitiveness.
+Shows the business value of improving ESG performance and not just for compliance, but for market competitiveness.

 ---